goc9000/baon/doc/Full Language Reference.md

 * `$` : Matches the very end of the filename.
 No text is consumed.

-* `%paras` : Matches text enclosed within parantheses, including the parantheses themselves and any leading whitespace.
-Nested parantheses are not supported (such use is not common in filenames anyway).

 * `%inparas` : Similar to the above, but matches only the enclosed text itself.
 Mostly useful in search-and-replace matches; for instance, `@%inparas->lower` will make any text enclosed in parantheses lowercase.

 * `%braces`, `%inbraces` : As above, but for straight braces, i.e. `[` and `]`.

 * `%curlies`, `%incurlies` : As above, but for curly braces, i.e. `{` and `}`.

-* `%path` : Matches the path leading up to a file, i.e. everything up to the last `/` character, inclusive (or `\` on Windows).
-If there is no path, an empty string is returned.

 ### Actions